It’s the most important moment in your relationship.

 According to digital marketing firm Lyris, you should expect to lose 30% of your email subscribers

 30%.
-That’s no small number.
+That’s not a small number.
 If you’re not vigilant with engagement efforts, your rates can slump faster than the time it takes to hit send on your next campaign.

 So what can you do to make sure that the other 70% stay regularly engaged?